iamAkolab/udacity_nokia_ai_programming/phase2_AI_Programming_nanodegree/extra_curriculum/Github/git_merge.md

 * Basic Merging from Git Book (https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging#Basic-Merging)
 * git-merge from Git Docs (https://git-scm.com/docs/git-merge)
 * git merge from Atlassian blog (https://www.atlassian.com/git/tutorials/git-merge)

+ ## Whichever branch the special HEAD pointer is pointing at, that's the branch that will have the merge commit.